-Program & Course Offerings / Registration / Delivery Methods
+Program and Course Offerings / Registration / Delivery Methods

 Where do I find out which courses are being offered this term?

-Our web registration system will list courses offered, as well as delivery methods, start dates and fee information.
-Use the Course Search for an alphabetical list of courses currently open for registration.
-View courses available for a particular program on the Program of Studies or Course Schedule tab of the program page, or browse programs, courses, or workshops by area of interest.
+The Continuing Education registration system lists courses offered, as well as delivery methods, start dates and fee information.
+Use the Course Search to view our course catalogue and find courses currently open for registration.
+Use the Program Search to view our credentialed programs.
+You can also discover courses, programs and workshops by browsing our areas of interest.

 What are the Admission Requirements?